-Just like an air handler can work with an air conditioner, an air handler works together with your heat pump.
+Similar to how an air handler works with an air conditioner, an air handler works together with your heat pump.
 Heat pumps are used to control your comfort by transferring heat, rather than producing it, and the air handler moves all that heated or cooled air.

 Air handler vs blower

-Here’s what you ought to know about air handlers: if you’re searching for a conventional furnace or air conditioner, you’ll likely never need to know what an air handler is because it’s probable you won’t need one.
+Here’s what you ought to know about air handlers: if you’re in the market for a conventional furnace or air conditioner, you’ll likely never need to know what an air handler is because it’s possible you won’t need one.
 However, if you’re in the market for an electric heat pump, it’s helpful to know that an air handler will likely be a part of your home’s HVAC system.

 Air Handler vs. Furnace

 Air handlers and furnaces are usually mutually exclusive.
-If you have a furnace you won't need to worry about an air handler.
-Air handlers tend to be setup with heat pumps and help improve air flow throughout the home.
-Some models also provide secondary heating and cooling components to help out the heat pump.
+If you have a furnace you won't need to think about an air handler.
+Air handlers tend to be setup with heat pumps and help regulate air flow throughout the house.
+Some units also provide secondary heating and cooling components to help out the heat pump.
 A furnace works on a different concept.
-Instead of an air handler, furnaces have included blowers that move the warmed air into your ventilation and disperse through your home.
-Since furnaces have combustion chambers and create heat, they don't have some of the parts you'll find in a new air handler.
+Instead of an air handler, furnaces have built in blowers that move the warmed air into your ventilation and disperse throughout your home.
+Since furnaces have combustion chambers and make heat, they don't have some of the parts you'll find in a modern air handler.

 Air conditioners contain the condenser and are traditionally situated outside the home.
-One of the most common misunderstandings about air conditioners is that they cool the existing air in your home.
-Air conditioners actually remove heat from inside your home through a variety of components within your system and expel it outside.
+One of the most common mix-ups with air conditioners is that they cool the existing air in your home.
+Air conditioners actually take heat from inside your home through a number of components inside your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.

 Understanding all of your home’s heating and cooling pieces for the San Antonio climate is probably a little impractical, but there are a few things that can be helpful to you as a homeowner.
-If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the experts at San Antonio Air Service Experts a call at or set up a free appointment online today.
+If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the pros at San Antonio Air a call at 210-570-9705 or set up a free appointment online today.